 Takeaways from this itinerary:

-- Jeremy thought about adding a third city to his trip, but he had constraints for when he needed to be back, and in the end decided to focus on Bangkok and Chiang Mai.
+- When doing his travel planning, Jeremy thought about adding a third city to his trip, but he had constraints for when he needed to be back, and in the end decided to focus on Bangkok and Chiang Mai.

 - Jeremy likes to walk.
 A lot.
 One day was 18 miles of walking.
 If you use this itinerary, consider making more use of the very inexpensive taxis than he did.
 He typically used the Grab App to call them.

 - Food should be a highlight of your trip.
 Be adventurous and enjoy the wide variety of tasty morsels that come your way.

 - Sights that involve temples do not allow entry if you are wearing shorts or open-toed sandals.
 Either suffer in long pants, bring the zip-off variety, wear a long skirt (women), or carry a sarong (men or women) in your oversized travel purse or backpack and slip it on before you enter.